Lincoln Park Playground Guide

 43rd Ward Playgrounds Resource

-There are very different playgrounds located in the 43rd Ward!
-Use the resource guide below to find out their location, Play Details and a Fun Fact about each, as well as photos.
-All information provided by Mistie Lucht and Playground Pointers, a searchable iPhone App database of Chicagoland Playgrounds.
+There are very different playgrounds located in the 43rd Ward.
+Use the resource guide below to find their locations, Play Details, a Fun Fact about each, and photos.
+All information provided by Mistie Lucht and Playground Pointers, a searchable iPhone App database of Chicago land Playgrounds.

 Location: The playground is located at the corner of Astor and Goethe; 1249 N. Astor

 Play Details: Rebuilt completely in 2014, the playground has a wide variety of play options, including soft surfaces, climbing walls, even chalkboards!